 5. Marcy's Pet Kitchen Diabetic Carrot & Sweet Potato Treats

-- Carrot and sweet potato blend: Provides vitamins and fiber for digestive health
+- Carrots and sweet potato: Provide natural vitamins and fiber

-Compared to grain-based or meat-heavy treats, these prioritize gentle digestion and plant-based nutrition.
-The 5 oz bag is smaller than some alternatives, which may not last as long for larger dogs.
+Compared to typical treats, these prioritize gentle digestion and minimal ingredients.
+The main limitation is a smaller bag size, which may not last as long for larger dogs.

 - Gentle on sensitive stomachs